 Problem Statement 1: California's 2018 rate for CMV related fatalities is 0.10 per 100 million VMT.
 The CHP will establish a goal of 0.09 per 100 million VMT in 2021-2023.
 For California to meet this goal, it is imperative the CHP continue traffic enforcement activities.
 The CHP has continued to conduct comprehensive, highly visible traffic enforcement with an emphasis on problem areas such as high risk crash corridors, rural routes, and PCFs.
-The CHP will accomplish this through the 400 strike forces conducted within California in remote areas and at various locations including, but not limited to; highways, rural routes, and high risk crash corridors.
+The CHP will accomplish this through the 580 strike forces conducted within California in remote areas and at various locations including, but not limited to; highways, rural routes, and high risk crash corridors.
+In addition, CHP commercial enforcement personnel will partner with CHP's Office of Air Operations to utilize the Department's airplanes to focus on targeting unsafe driving by CMVs, as well as drivers of non-CMVs operating unsafely in the immediate vicinity of CMVs.
 The CHP will conduct strike force operations any day of the week ranging from four to ten hours each, utilizing approximately 250 officers or sergeants.